Additional resources to help you.

 This website, published by the Federal Trade Commission (FTC), is a national resource to learn more about the crime of identity theft.
 On this site, consumers can learn how to avoid identity theft and learn what to do if their identity is stolen.

-The Better Business Bureau (BBB) created this website specifically to educate small businesses on the most common data security issues they face.
+The Better Business Bureau (BBB) created this website specifically to educate small businesses on the most common data security issues.
 Data security guidelines and suggestions are presented to help improve the security posture of small businesses.

 The Bureau of Consumer Protection Business Center website contains a data security section with material to help people learn how to secure their information.
 The website section contains a list of educational documents discussing information security, information about data security related laws, reports, workshops, and more.
 It also has an interactive tutorial over protecting personal information.